What Is an Excellent Credit Score?

 How important is your credit score?
 Your credit history has a major influence on your financial life.
 These are a few reasons to work toward an excellent credit score.

-Reduce security deposits for utilities.
-If you have poor credit, you may have to pay security deposits to turn on the lights or start phone service.
+Reduced security deposits for utilities: If you have poor credit, you may have to pay security deposits to turn on the lights or start phone service.
 People with excellent credit may avoid deposits altogether.

-Lower credit card interest rates.
-More than half of all U.S. households have carried credit card debt.
-On average, people with credit card debt pay over 16.5% APR on the debt.
-However, people with excellent credit may qualify for an introductory 0% APR credit card offer, typically lasting 12 to 15 months.
+Lower credit card interest rates: People with excellent credit may qualify for lower rates or even an introductory 0% APR credit card offer, typically lasting 12 to 15 months.

 What factors influence my credit score?